Prophet Muhammad (peace be upon him) and the Taking of Poison:

 This argument must be the silliest one so far.

-First of all, who cares about what the Jewish lady's criteria for prophethood was?
+First of all, who cares about what the Jewish lady's criteria for prophethood were?
 Can Wood tell us why we should care?

 Secondly, the Qur'an itself indirectly implies that it's possible for Muhammad (peace be upon him) to be killed without compromising his prophethood (see 3:144).
 So Muslims are concerned with the Islamic criteria and not with some disbelieving Jewish lady's self-made criteria.

-Fourthly, what is even more absurd is that Wood doesn't even bother to tell us that the Jewish lady herself is contradicting her own scriptures, for we find in the Old Testament itself that prophets were killed.
-For instance, 2 Chronicles 24:20-22 shows that Zechariah was stoned by order of King Joash.
+Fourthly, what is even more absurd is that Wood doesn't even bother to tell us that the Jewish lady herself is contradicting her scriptures, for we find in the Old Testament itself that prophets were killed.
+For instance, 2 Chronicles 24:20-22 shows that the order of King Joash stoned Zechariah.
 Also, during the time of Elijah there were supposedly unnamed prophets who were put to death by Jezebel (see 1 Kings 18:4, 13; 19:14).
-So this Jewish lady was even contradicting her own "holy" book!
+So this Jewish lady even contradicted her own "holy" book!

-Fifthly, Wood isn't highlighting the other wording in the narrating of this story.
-In the version by Al-Waqidi we read:
+Fifthly, Wood doesn't highlight other wording in the story's narration.
+In the version by Al-Waqidi, we read:

 إن كان نبيا فستخبره الشاة ما صنعت

-If he was a prophet, then the sheep would inform him of what I did.
+If he were a prophet, the sheep would inform him of what I did.
 (Al-Waqidi, Al-Maghaazi, Volume 1, page 276)

 This is similarly reported by Ibn Sa'd:

-If he was a prophet, then the arm (of the sheep) would inform him of what I did.
+If he were a prophet, then the arm (of the sheep) would inform him of what I did.
 (Ibn Sa'd, at-Tabaqaatul Kubra, hadith no. 1922)

-Seeing that Wood doesn't care about the isnad system, how would Wood objectively determine, which is the correct reading?
-For one reading shows that the Prophet (peace be upon him) passed the Jewish lady's test with flying colors!
+Seeing that Wood doesn't care about the isnad system, how would Wood objectively determine which reading is correct?
+One reading shows that the Prophet (peace be upon him) passed the Jewish lady's test with flying colors!

 Fifth Argument